brson/treasuretree/solana-hackathon.md

 ## An overview of our project

-It is called [geonft].
-and it is a toy that connects NFTs to the physical world.
+It is called [Treasure Tree][geonft] (formerly "geonft"). and it is a real-world treasure hunt where the treasures are NFTs.
 In it,

 - treasure _planters_ physically plant QR codes containing secret keys,